GabeScott/standard-works-vault/General Conference/2014 April - Where Your Treasure Is.md

 “But God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?

-“So is he that layeth up treasure for himself, and is not rich toward God.”3
+“So is he that layeth up treasure for himself, and is not rich toward God.”[^3]

 President Dieter F. Uchtdorf gave the following counsel not too long ago:

 “Our Heavenly Father sees our real potential.
 He knows things about us that we do not know ourselves.
 He prompts us during our lifetime to fulfill the measure of our creation, to live a good life, and to return to His presence.

 “Why, then, do we devote so much of our time and energy to things that are so fleeting, so inconsequential, and so superficial?
-Do we refuse to see the folly in the pursuit of the trivial and transient?”4
+Do we refuse to see the folly in the pursuit of the trivial and transient?”[^4]

 We all know that our list of earthly treasures consists of pride, wealth, material things, power, and the honors of men.
 They do not merit any more time and attention, so I will focus instead on the things that will constitute our treasures in heaven.

 What are some treasures in heaven that we can lay up for ourselves?
 For starters, it will be well for us to acquire the Christlike attributes of faith, hope, humility, and charity.
-We have been counseled repeatedly to “[put] off the natural man and ... [become] as a child.”5 The Savior’s admonition is for us to strive to be perfect like Him and our Heavenly Father.6
+We have been counseled repeatedly to “\[put\] off the natural man and … \[become\] as a child.”[^5] The Savior’s admonition is for us to strive to be perfect like Him and our Heavenly Father.[^6]

 Second, we need to put more quality time and effort into strengthening family relationships.
 After all, “the family is ordained of God.
-It is the most important unit in time and in eternity.”7
+It is the most important unit in time and in eternity.”[^7]

 Third, serving others is a hallmark of a true follower of Christ.
-He said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”8
+He said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”[^8]

 Fourth, understanding the doctrine of Christ and strengthening our testimony is a labor that will bring real joy and satisfaction.
 We need to consistently study the words of Christ as found in the scriptures and the words of living prophets.
-“For behold, the words of Christ will tell you all things what ye should do.”9
+“For behold, the words of Christ will tell you all things what ye should do.”[^9]

 May I conclude with the story of a 73-year-old widow whom we met during our trip to the Philippines: